-We must check our progress once a week, then once a month and ultimately once a quarter.
+We must check our progress once a week, once a month and ultimately once a quarter.
 The first goal of financially fat people is to become financially skinny.
 After that, we can focus on the more detailed program of financially skinny people to become financially fit and ultimately perform the financially fit program to improve and maintain our financial health.

-The book is an effective self-help manual that guides the reader in identifying his/her fitness type and provide a blueprint for taking action.
+The book is an effective self-help manual that guides the reader in identifying his/her fitness type and provides a blueprint for taking action.
 We like the analogy of financial fitness and physical fitness.
 Like physical fitness, financial fitness is an active process.
 It requires action: no blame, no excuses.

 If you like the contents of the book as we do, we definitely suggest buying it.
 You can easily get it on Amazon.